sergiooak/sticker-ly-api-wrapper/content/index.md

   to: /endpoints/packs#search
   ---
   #title
-  Search Packs
+  Discover Sticker Packs
   #description
-  Browse sticker packs by keywords, ID, or discover related and recommended packs.
+  Browse packs by keyword or ID, and find related or recommended packs with ease.
   :::

   :::u-page-feature